Developer-s-Journey/Quiz-Solutions/README.md

-# Quiz-Solutions
+# My Test Solutions

-This repository contains my solutions to different quizzes I have attempted.
+This repository contains my solutions to different tests I have attempted.

 ### **Repo Structure**
 - assets
     - contains images used in different quizzes
+- Test Name
     - All_quizzes_with_solutions.md
+    - Coding questions with solutions
 - README.md